Multimodal Laryngoscopic Video Analysis for Assisted Diagnosis of Vocal Fold Paralysis: Experimental Settings

 The detailed architecture of the KWS model is outlined in Table~\ref{tab:keyword_spotting}.
 The audio input is represented by a Mel-spectrogram with 80 Mel filters, utilizing 1024 FFT points and a hop length of 512.
 A sliding window of 400 samples with a hop length of 64 samples is employed to extract frame-level features.
 During training, audio clips are randomly sampled from the SYSU-B dataset.
 For each selected audio clip, random chunks of 40 frames are extracted to form batches of training data.
 The model is trained over 100 epochs using the Adam optimizer with a learning rate of 0.005.
 During inference, a sliding window of 40 frames with a unit step size is used to process each audio clip in the test dataset.

 Since the KWS model outputs a posterior score rather than a direct decision value, a threshold is necessary to determine the final result.
-Consequently, the threshold is selected based on the highest F-score, a balanced metric that considers both precision and recall, providing a comprehensive measure of classification performance.
-In MLVAS, we pick a threshold of 0.38 as the classification boundary.
-If the posterior score output by the KWS model is higher than this value, the input chunk is regarded as "e".
+Consequently, the threshold is selected based on the precision-recall curve on the training portion of the SYSU-B dataset, aiming for the highest F1-score, a balanced metric that considers both precision and recall, providing a comprehensive measure of classification performance.
+As a result, we pick a threshold of 0.38 as the classification boundary.
+If the posterior score output by the KWS model is higher than this value, the input chunk is regarded as ``/\textepsilon:/''.
 Otherwise, it is treated as other voices.
 Figure~\ref{fig:cm_kws_train} and Figure~\ref{fig:cm_kws_eval} display the confusion matrix computed on the SYSU-B-test and SYSU-A dataset respectively.
 The accuracy, precision, recall and F-score are listed in Table~\ref{tab:kws_performance}.
 As is shown in Table~\ref{tab:kws_performance}, the performance of our audio KWS model are all above 90\% on both the SYSU-A and SYSU-B.